driieenn/DSAFinalGroupProject/README.md

 - **`pareto_search.py`** - Main multi-objective algorithm.
 Generates candidate routes, represents each as a `[time, cost]` vector via the `Route` class, and filters them by Pareto dominance.
 - **`ground_truth_generator.py`** - Testing utility only.
 Independent brute-force enumeration and comparison, used as an oracle in `tests/test_project.py`.
 Never imported by the two modules above.
 - **`main.py`** -  The official entry point.
 Interactive CLI demo built from `show_available_nodes`, `format_path`, `run_dijkstra_demo`, and `run_pareto_demo`, wiring the algorithm modules together with no algorithm logic of its own.
 Validates node input and exits with an error message rather than re-prompting.
+- **`notebooks/visual_demo.ipynb`** - Visual demo notebook that walks through the network and both algorithms with plots and narrative explanation.
+- **`notebooks/networkx_heatmap_benchmark.ipynb`** - Benchmarks the project's hand-written algorithms against NetworkX's built-in implementations and produces a heatmap visualization of the results.
 - **`tests/test_project.py`** - Automated `pytest` suite.
+- **`archive/`** - Old files only (earlier drafts of notebooks and modules).
+Not run or graded as part of the project.

 ---